jh3nd3rs0n/jargyle/README.md

 ```

-You can specify host names to be resolved locally and host names to be resolved through SOCKS5 server chaining.
+You can specify host names to be resolved through SOCKS5 server chaining and you can specify host names to be resolved through the system.
 The host names can be specified in the following settings:

--   `chaining.socks5.locallyResolvableHostNameCriteria`
 -   `chaining.socks5.serverResolvableHostNameCriteria`
+-   `chaining.socks5.systemResolvableHostNameCriteria`

 You can specify a host name or host names in any of the aforementioned settings as a space separated list of each host name or host names as either a literal expression preceded by the prefix `equals:` or a regular expression preceded by the prefix `matches:`.